In Surrey Heath there is no Dog Warden but we do have a contractor who collects and may deliver back lost and stray dogs.

 It’s normal and natural for dogs to bark.
 But when barking happens a lot, or goes on for a long time, it can be annoying and upsetting for your neighbours.

-After obtaining medical attention always report the incident to the Police
+After obtaining medical attention always report the incident to the Police who investigate dog on human attacks.

 Dangerous Dogs Act 1991